 Price: $207+ USD per night

-To enjoy the simple pleasures, guests can read classic books in the library or walk amongst the green wildlife trails.
-For some fun activities, guests can fly a bird of prey in the falconry or sign up for archery classes.
+Guests can read classic books in the library or walk amongst the green wildlife trails to enjoy the simple pleasures.
+For fun activities, guests can fly a bird of prey in the falconry or sign up for archery classes.

 Guests can also descend an ancient staircase to indulge in authentic food at the vaulted Dungeon restaurant.
 Old storage vaults of the castle have been transformed into spa rooms, where guests can unwind while getting a massage.

 Guest review: “Not much not to like here..I opened the shutters in the morning to see two deers running through the fields, the surrounding area is breathtaking, and we have already rebooked again.
 My family have agreed that this will be our go-to place when traveling to Edinburgh” – Lee.

 Location: Dingwall, near Inverness

 Price: $120+ USD per night

 Located in the Highlands of Scotland, the Tulloch Castle is a magnificent fortress with historical significance.
 It is the birthplace of Clan Davidson, and you can visit the Davidson cemetery on the castle’s grounds.
 After the evacuation of Dunkirk, the castle was used as a hospital for casualties.

 The original fireplaces and ceilings from the 12th century have been retained with some maintenance.
 It also features a 250-year-old paneled Great Hall and 22 en-suite bedrooms.